walsam00/confocal_image_quantification/README.md

 - Save these `.tif` files in the same folder with the following names:
   - '(your_filename)**_blue.tif'**, '(your_filename)**_green.tif'**, '(your_filename)**_nuclei.tif'** (for 2D images)
   - '(your_filename)**_blu3.tif'**, '(your_filename)**_gr33n.tif'**, '(your_filename)**_nucl3i.tif'** (for Z-stacks)
+- When analyzing a time-series of z-stacks (3D images), adjust the z_dimension_scale_factor in GUI_settings.ini (open in any text editor) to match the image acquisition parameters.
+The scale factor accounts for much smaller the resolution is in the z-axis as compared to the x and y.
+A factor of 0.1 would for example mean that the x/y image resolution is 10 times larger than the z-axis resolution.

 ## 2. Prepare Ilastik Project Files
 - The Ilastik project files should also be in the same folder as the software.
 Use these names: